Skori/miccai-2016-surgical-activity-rec-Refactored/README.md

 ### 7/11/2018: Code Refactored

-The code has been refactors to be compatible with tensorflow 1.12.
+The code has been refactored to be compatible with tensorflow 1.12.